danilooliveira104/task-manager/README.md

 - [Zustand](https://www.typescriptlang.org/) ![Zustand](https://img.shields.io/badge/-Zustand-000?style=flat)
 ## 🎯 Objective

-The objective of this project is developer a modern resposive web app for tasks management.
-With an user-friendly interaface, where the users would can to view, add, edit and delete task efienetly
+The objective of this project is to develop a modern responsive web app for tasks management.
+With an user-friendly interface, where the users can view, add, edit and delete tasks efficiently

 ## 🔨 Features
 - [x] View tasks
-- [x] Add task
+- [x] Add tasks
-- [x] Edit task
+- [x] Edit tasks
-- [x] Delete task
+- [x] Delete tasks
-- [x] Choose user assignee
+- [x] Choose user assignment

 ## 📁 Project Estructure